cledantec/Cycle-Atlanta-SLaB/TheWoodruffGroup(Spring2020)/README.md

 - Log Data Button: Large button pressed to being data logging.
 Disables audio recording switch and developer mode button.
 - Developer Mode Button: Text that shows developer mode when pressed.

-Developer mode has the same funcitonalities as the main screen but displays all data that is recorded.
+Developer mode has the same functionalities as the main screen but displays all data that is recorded.
 This extra data includes:
 - Gyro Data
 - Accelerometer Data
 - File location
 - Location accuracy data

 While the main screen does not display these, they are still recorded and written to the stored text file.

 ## Data Collected